ifunanya02031/OIDC-Authentication-Lab/README.md

 * Identity and Access Management (IAM)
 * OpenID Connect (OIDC)
 * OAuth 2.0 Authorization Code Flow
+* Modern Authentication Protocols
 * Authentication Architecture
 * Authorization Concepts
 * Token-Based Authentication
 * Claims Management
+* Redirect URI Configuration
+* Authorization Server Configuration
+* Postman API Testing
 * Okta Administration
-* Redirect URI Configuration
-* Client Application Integration
-* Identity Federation Concepts
+* Identity Federation Fundamentals
-* Modern Authentication Protocols

 ---

 ## Learning Outcomes

-By completing this project, I gained hands-on experience implementing OpenID Connect authentication using Okta.
-The project demonstrates how modern applications authenticate users through an Authorization Server, securely exchange authorization codes for tokens, and consume claims to establish authenticated sessions.
-This lab reflects real-world authentication architectures used by cloud-native applications, SaaS platforms, and enterprise identity ecosystems.
+By completing this project, I gained hands-on experience implementing and validating the OpenID Connect Authorization Code Flow using Okta.

-**Flow:** Authorization Code Flow
-**Project Type:** Authentication Protocol Lab
+Rather than relying on a prebuilt application, this lab exposed the underlying mechanics of the protocol, including authentication requests, authorization code generation, redirect URI behavior, token endpoint interactions, and token issuance.

+Using Postman to manually exchange the Authorization Code provided a deeper understanding of how applications securely obtain tokens from an Authorization Server and how identity information is delivered through claims contained within those tokens.

+This project mirrors the authentication architecture used by modern cloud applications, SaaS platforms, and enterprise identity ecosystems.